Murphy's 'the Bivouac’ Athenry

-The Athenry Town Hall, Thomas Clarke Street, Athenry, licenced for the showing of Films and Public Dancing, was built by the late Richard Murphy, Clarke Street, Athenry in the year 1907. lt was owned and managed by him up to the time of his death in 1945.
+The Athenry Town Hall was licenced for the showing of Films and Public Dancing.
+It was built by the late Richard Murphy, Clarke Street, Athenry in the year 1907. lt was owned and managed by him up to the time of his death in 1945.
 The Hall was then run by his widow Norah and very young family of Patsy, Marjorie, Joan and Richard.
 It continued to be run by the family up to the time of its sale in 1976 to the Athenry Community Council.

 Murphys Housw